TheMonk2121/ai-dev-tasks/PRD-B-1012-LTST-Memory-System-Decision-Intelligence.md

    - Performance testing and optimization

 ### What are the dependencies?
-- **B-1006-A DSPy 3.0 Core Parity Migration**: Must be completed first
+- **B-1006-A DSPy 3.0 Core Parity Migration**: Must be completed firs
 - **Existing LTST System**: Current system must be stable and tested
 - **Database Access**: PostgreSQL with pgvector extension must be available
 - **Test Environment**: Isolated test database for evaluation